Temple Footbridge

 Background

 Keeping the public safe is one of our highest priorities and we (Environment Agency) closed Temple Footbridge on 15 May 2023 due to numerous structural and safety concerns.
-The bridge was constructed in 1989 from tropical hardwood with an approximate design life of 30 years.
 We know the bridge is important to both local people and visitors using the Thames Path, and we are treating this matter as a priority.

-They constructed the bridge lifting assemblies on the floating pontoon throughout the early part of the week and then carried out a successful test lift of the centre span on Thursday 8 November 2025.
-As the test lift went well, they decided to continue with the main lift to remove the centre span.
+On Thursday 8 November 2025 the main lift to remove the centre span took place.
 This carefully controlled process included incrementally jacking the section upwards whilst ensuring it was not snagging on the outer spans.
 The central span was finally fully disconnected from the outer spans after a 9-hour seamless operation.

-The centre span will now be fully lowered and moved to a secure location for inspection and storage.
-Once the inspection is complete, we will determine whether the bridge can be refurbished or requires replacement.
+The centre span was fully lowered and moved to a secure location for inspection and storage.

 Photos highlighting the lifting and lowering process of the central span